hite/sketch-export-plus/README.md

 # Sketch Measure Plus

-A plugin that do same things as [Sketch Measure](https://github.com/utom/sketch-measure), derived from Sketch Measure v0.9.4.3
+A plugin that do same things as [Sketch Measure](https://github.com/utom/sketch-measure), derived from Sketch Measure.

 ### Extra Features